Want to subscribe to the DWG Podcast?

 Our guest in this episode is returning technology to its former, better use by embracing Collective Social Intelligence.

 Who is Paul Miller?

-Paul Miller is CEO and Founder of the Digital Workplace Group.
-His latest book, ‘The Digital Renaissance of Work: Delivering digital workplaces fit for the future’ (co-authored with Elizabeth Marsh), was shortlisted for the CMI Management Book of the Year 2016 Award.
-Paul’s previous book, ‘The Digital Workplace: How technology is liberating work’, helped to popularize and explain the term “digital workplace”.
-Paul has given many inspirational talks on the digital future of work, for audiences at Microsoft, IKEA, Google, Accenture, Harvard Business Review, Cisco, European Commission, Adobe and Oxford University.
+Business and social entrepreneur Paul Miller is CEO and Founder of Digital Workplace Group (DWG).
+His latest book, The Digital Renaissance of Work: Delivering digital workplaces fit for the future (co-authored with Elizabeth Marsh), was shortlisted for the Management Book of the Year 2016 Award, and his previous book, The Digital Workplace: How technology is liberating work, helped to popularize and explain the term “digital workplace”.
+Paul hosts the Digital Workplace Impact podcast, is Executive Producer of the 24-hour global digital experience Digital Workplace 24, and hosted the pioneering internet radio show Digital Workplace Live for five years.
+He has given many inspirational talks on the digital future of work, for audiences at Microsoft, IKEA, Google, Accenture, Harvard Business Review, Cisco, European Commission, IMF, Adobe and Oxford University.

-Follow Paul on Twitter @paulmillersays
+Connect with Paul on Twitter: @paulmillersays

 See more about Paul Miller on: Wikipedia

 As 2020 draws to a close, Paul looks back and reflects on some of the Digital Workplace Impact episodes launched this year.

 2020 has seen the digital workplace emerge as the essential workplace, and our podcasts have captured the impact of COVID on how and where we work.
 We’ve also tackled other important topics, including ethical robots, climate change and digital wellbeing, and how to build a brighter future.